olmofe/AltSchool_AKS_WebApps/README.md

 It may be negligible such as adding a text to the readme.
 This (and the Applied variable) is to ensure that you actually intend for the terrafoorm job to be run

+- Optional: Modify optional variables within variables.tf or your tfvars, if you're using that. eg.
+    `TF_VAR_droplet_server_size`: 's-2vcpu-4gb' #this is the minimum requirement for rancher `TF_VAR_droplet_node_size`: 's-4vcpu-8gb'   #this is a fair sizing but can be reduced because of budget

 - Push your code to the main branch on github and watch github actions run.
+- This setup will create 2 clusters with 3 droplets
-- Once it's done, look into the output of the `Terraform Apply` for text that looks like the below(it is probably at the end of the step)
+- Once it's done, look into the output of the `Terraform Apply` step in your github Action logs for text that looks like the below(it is probably at the end of this step's logs)

 ```
 Apply complete!
 Resources: X added, 0 changed, 0 destroyed.